Suárez homers twice, Bauer fans 9 as Reds edge D-backs

+PHOENIX (AP) — Trevor Bauer paused to share what he’d heard from a fan before he took the mound at Chase Field.

+“He said, ‘You’re going to give it up early and often, Bauer.
+You still suck,'” Bauer recounted, then grinned a little.
+“So I just want to dedicate this to him.
+You stay strong, buddy.”

-PHOENIX (AP) — Eugenio Suárez homered twice in support of Trevor Bauer, who held his former team to one run on four hits in the Cincinnati Reds’ 3-1 win over the Arizona Diamondbacks on Sunday.
+Whatever motivation there was from the moment, it worked.
+Eugenio Suárez homered twice in support of Bauer, who held his former team to one run on four hits in the Cincinnati Reds’ 3-1 win over the Arizona Diamondbacks on Sunday.

-Suárez pulled into a tie for the major league home run lead at 47 with Pete Alonso of the New York Mets, who played later Sunday.
+Suárez pulled into a tie for the major league home run lead at 47 with Pete Alonso of the New York Mets, and he matched Andrés Galarraga, who hit 47 in 1996, for the most homers in a season by Venezuelan.

 The Reds, with two wins in their three-game series with Arizona, did more damage to the Diamondbacks’ fading playoff hopes.

 The Diamondbacks’ seventh loss in eight games dropped them 5½ games behind the Chicago Cubs for the second NL wild card.
 They have scored 12 runs total in those eight games.